islomar/functional-programming/haskell/README.md

 When defining functions, you can define separate function bodies for different patterns.
 This leads to really neat code that's simple and readable.
  When making patterns, we should always include a catch-all pattern so that our program doesn't crash if we get some unexpected input.

 ## Guards, guards!!
 * Whereas patterns are a way of making sure a value conforms to some form and deconstructing it, guards are a way of testing whether some property of a value (or several of them) are true or false.
 * Guards are indicated by pipes that follow a function's name and its parameters: see example code.
 * This is very reminiscent of a big if else tree in imperative languages, only this is far better and more readable.
 * Many times, the last guard is otherwise. otherwise is defined simply as otherwise = True and catches everything.
 This is very similar to patterns, only they check if the input satisfies a pattern but guards check for boolean conditions.

+## Where!?
+* it avoids duplicating code and improves readibility.
+* where bindings can also be nested.
+It's a common idiom to make a function and define some helper function in its where clause and then to give those functions helper functions as well, each with its own where clause.

+## Let it be
+Very similar to where bindings are let bindings.
+Where bindings are a syntactic construct that let you bind to variables at the end of a function and the whole function can see them, including all the guards.
+Let bindings let you bind to variables anywhere and are expressions themselves, but are very local, so they don't span across guards.
+The form is let <bindings> in <expression>.
+The names that you define in the let part are accessible to the expression after the in part.
+The difference between "where" and "let" is that let bindings are expressions themselves. where bindings are just syntactic constructs.

+They can also be used to introduce functions in a local scope: ghci> [let square x = x * x in (square 5, square 3, square 2)]
+[(25,9,4)]

+If let bindings are so cool, why not use them all the time instead of where bindings, you ask?
+Well, since let bindings are expressions and are fairly local in their scope, they can't be used across guards.
+Some people prefer where bindings because the names come after the function they're being used in.
+That way, the function body is closer to its name and type declaration and to some that's more readable.

+## Case expressions
+It's pattern matching on parameters in function definitions! case expression of pattern -> result
+                   pattern -> result
+                   pattern -> result
+                   ...

+# Recursion

 # Others